-Bob Alkire had to work today so Elizabeth and I left the house after a delicious breakfast and headed to the Edmonds Amtrak station.
-We parked the car in the Sounder parking lot and went inside to check in with the Amtrak station agent.
-He looked at my passport and train ticket and Elizabeth's Nexus card and train ticket.
-We sat in the waiting room for just about ten minutes, watching a gentleman take down the Christmas lights on the station.
-With eight minutes until train time, Elizabeth and I walked out and stood where we were told to.
-Soon the crossing gates went down and we saw the headlight and the image of the train approaching Edmonds.
+Bob Alkire had to work today so Elizabeth and I left the house after a delicious breakfast and drove to the Edmonds Amtrak station.
+We parked the car in the Sounder parking lot and went inside to check in with the Amtrak station agent and he looked at my passport and train ticket and Elizabeth's Nexus card and train ticket.
+We sat in the waiting room for just about ten minutes, watching a gentleman take down the Christmas lights on the station then with eight minutes until train time, Elizabeth and I walked out and stood where we were told to.
+Soon the crossing gates went down and we saw the headlight approaching Edmonds.

-Cascade Service Talgo Train 510 arrived into Edmonds and the business class attendant assigned us our seats which were seats 5 and 6 for our journey to Vancouver this morning.
+Amtrak Cascades Train 510 arrived and the business class attendant assigned us our seats, 5 and 6, for our journey to Vancouver this morning.

 Puget Sound was very calm on this early overcast morning.